rshyong/online_marketplace/README.md

 This webapp uses the UPort library to login, so please download the UPort app on your phone.

-In order to switch accounts, please select a different account in metamask and make sure to refresh the page in order for the app to recognize the new account.
+In order to switch accounts, please select a different account in Metamask and make sure to refresh the page in order for the app to recognize the new account.

 When adding images (i.e. for store fronts and products), it will take a while before the Metamask prompt shows up.
 This is because the webapp is storing the images on IPFS.